GeeseGoo/meme-machine/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Before you begin, make sure you have the following installed:

 -   [Node.js](https://nodejs.org/) (v16 or higher)
 -   [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)